HussainAther/philosophy/causality/emergence.md

 chirality from quantum mechanics, and diffusion or friction of a quantum particle in a thermal medium.
 Neuroscientists have even found use in contextually emerging cognitive states from nerual correlates.

+## Hodgkin-Huxley equations

-A basic element of theoretical and computational neuroscience are the Hodgkin-Huxley equations for the generation and propagation of action potentials.
-The Hodgkin-Huxley equations form a system of four ordinary nonlinear differential equations: one electric conductance equation for transmembrane currents, and three master equations describing the opening kinetics of sodium and potassium ion channels.
-At a higher-level description of ion channel functioning, these equations characterize a deterministic dynamical system.
-However, at a lower-level description, the presence of master equations within the Hodgkin-Huxley system indicates a stochastic approach in terms of transition probabilities of Markov processes.
+The Hodgkin-Huxley equations that describe generation and propagation of action potentisl form a system fo four ordinary nonlinear differential equations: an electric conductance equation for transmemberane currents and three master equations for the opening kinetics of sodium and potassium channels.
+These lower-level stochastic (using Markov processes as transition probabilities) phenomena lead to higher-level descriptions of ion channel function to characterize a deterministic dynamic system.
+We can treat ion channels as macro-molecular quantum objects with the Schrödinger equation for many particles.
+The Schrödinger equation describes a highly entangled state of electrons and atomic nuclei as a whole, and, on a moleculr level, the structure of a closed or open pore of an ion channel through the Born-Oppenheimer approximation separates electronic and nucleonic wave functions.
+Then, we can use the electronic quantum dynamics in a constrainted rigid nucleonic frame that has a classical spatial structure.

-A closer inspection of the Hodgkin-Huxley equations reveals that the dynamics of neuronal action potentials is actually contextually emergent over (at least) three levels of description.
-At the first and lowest level, ion channels must be treated as macro-molecular quantum objects that are governed by a many-particle Schrödinger equation.
-This Schrödinger equation describes a highly entangled state of electrons and atomic nuclei as a whole, which does not allow an interpretation in terms of molecular structures such as an ion channel with a pore that is either closed or open.
-The molecular structure of an ion channel is contextually emergent through the Born-Oppenheimer approximation separating electronic and nucleonic wave functions.
-After that separation, the electronic quantum dynamics becomes constrained to a (relatively) rigid nucleonic frame that now possesses a classical spatial structure.

 At a second level, the fluctuations of the spatial structure of an ion channel must be treated as a stochastic process.
 Under the respective stability conditions for such processes (stationarity,